curtywang/ee5450-module-3-hw-0/README.md

 To get started:

-1. Notice that I have used an interface-based design for this particular assignment.  `SegmenterInterface` is a class that requires its derived classes (meaning class that implement the interface) to implement its methods.
+1. I have used an interface-based design for this particular assignment.  `SegmenterInterface` is a class that requires its derived classes (meaning class that implement the interface) to implement its methods.
 The gist of each method is written as docstrings.
 Because the base interface has docstrings, you can just copy/paste the docstrings over to your implementations of those functions.

-2. Implement the `PsyduckSegmenter` class first.
-This is simpler because there is only one test image that contains only one Psyduck.
+2. Implement the `PikachuSegmenter` class first.
+This is simpler because the test images contains only one Pikachu.
 I recommend to tmplement the functions in order (feel free to implement any helper functions needed):